ItalloVasconcelos/portfolio-V2/README.md

 - **Performance**: Built with Vite for fast development and optimized builds
 - **Accessible**: Implemented with accessibility best practices
 - **SEO Optimized**: Meta tags and structure optimized for search engines
+- **PWA Ready**: Progressive Web App with service worker and manifest

 ## 🛠️ Technologies